shd101wyy/markdown-preview-enhanced/docs/ebook.md

 To export ebook, open the `SUMMARY.md` with the preview opened.
 Then right click at the preview, choose `Export to Disk`, then choose `EBOOK` option.
 You can then export your ebook.

 ### Metadata
+* **theme**
+the theme to use for eBook, by default it will use the preview theme.
+The list of available themes could be found at `previewTheme` section in [this doc](https://github.com/shd101wyy/mume/#markdown-engine-configuration).
 * **title**
 title of your book
 * **authors**